electron/electron/docs/api/crash-reporter.md

     Default is `true`.
   * `ignoreSystemCrashHandler` Boolean (optional) - Default is `false`.
   * `extra` Object (optional) - An object you can define that will be sent along with the report.
-Only string properties are sent correctly, Nested objects are not supported.
+Only string properties are sent correctly.
+Nested objects are not supported.

 You are required to call this method before using any other `crashReporter` APIs and in each process (main/renderer) from which you want to collect crash reports.
 You can pass different options to `crashReporter.start` when calling from different processes.

 **Note** Child processes created via the `child_process` module will not have access to the Electron modules.
 Therefore, to collect crash reports from them, use `process.crashReporter.start` instead.
 Pass the same options as above along with an additional one called `crashesDirectory` that should point to a directory to store the crash reports temporarily.
 You can test this out by calling `process.crash()` to crash the child process.